 5) Personalized Delivery - Precision Email

-Personalized Delivery is the holy grail of STO.
+Personalized Delivery is the holy grail of send time optimization.
 It allows a sender to make sure each individual receives their email at the exact time they are most likely to engage.
 The sender chooses a window of between 12 hours to up to 7 days if the delivery time is flexible, and each email is delivered at the optimal time for each subscriber, whether that's Tuesday at 10 am, or Saturday at 8pm.

 Many companies have troves of open and click data from years of interactions with customers, both active and dormant and an email personalization system can mine this existing data to build profiles which can then be used by both sales and marketing teams.